NetworkRADIUS/automatic-eap/explanation.md

 Behind the scenes, the system runs a utility which does:

-* DNS lookups for various magical things in the `example.com` domain
+* DNS lookups for various CERT records in the `example.com` domain

-* discovers that those magical things point to certificates on the web
+* discovers that those CERT records point to certificates on the web

 * downloads those certificates